eugenemarenin/canal-flow-monitor/README.md

 * LoRa antenna

 ### Hydrodynamic Design
-To ensure highly accurate readings in turbulent canal water, the submerged probe features:
+To ensure accurate readings in turbulent canal water, the submerged probe features:
-1.  **Conical Intake Screen** which reduces hydraulic resistance and prevents the organic debris from getting into sensor turbine.
+1. Conical Filter which reduces hydraulic resistance and prevents the organic debris from getting into sensor turbine.
-2.  **Flow Straightener:** A pipe section placed upstream of the sensor turbine to eliminate swirls of water.
+2. Flow Straightener: A pipe section placed upstream of the sensor turbine to eliminate swirls of water.

----

 ## Software & Dependencies